What Are Biological Fertilizers? A Farmer's Complete Guide

 A practical first-year plan:

-4. In year two, add Enhance to expand microbial activity on the test block
+- In year two, add Enhance at the V-to-R growth stage on the test block

 Biological programs reward patience and consistency.
 The soil biology you build in year one supports year two's crop.
 The farms seeing the best long-term results are those that commit to the system rather than evaluating biologicals as single-season inputs.